mkbmain/PythonCallCenterExample/README.md

 ## Sample project
-This is just a example of using SqlAlchemy
+This is just a example of using SqlAlchemy with declarative_base

 you will need
 ```